wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    NetworkTables
       A way to communicate key / value pairs, of data, between programs.

-   non-linear
-      In a control system: some system which is not well-modeled by a set of polynomials and their derivatives.
-For example, in a mechanism where friction forces jump instantaneously between two values (due to changing static/kinetic coefficients of friction), that mechanism can be said to act in a "non-linear" way.

    RP
       Ranking Point, a way of ordering teams rewarding specific objectives in addition to winning the match.